 This is the most prominent building in Camelford, with its clock tower and golden camel weather-vane.
 It was built in 1806 on the site of the original Market House, which was a larger structure, open on all sides, with a shambles and a yarn market added to it in the 1760s.
 The new building (c1890) with the Town Hall above and a Market House beneath was erected by the town’s patron, John Russell, the 6th Duke of Bedford (1766-1839).
 The hall became a venue for social events as well as civic meetings including Petty Sessions, County Court and Education Committees which were held until 1906.

 The building is now home to Camelford Town Council and the Library.
-Camelford Town Council usually has its Town Council meetings here on the 1st Thursday and 3rd Tuesday of each month.
-However, since COVID-19, meetings are now held virtually via Zoom and published on social media.
+Camelford Town Council has its Town Council meetings here on the 3rd Tuesday of each month at 7pm.
+Other Committee meetings are also held here.

 Council office hours are usually: